haiwera-silk-cd/magento-devdocs/guides/v2.1/mrg/ee/Staging.md

 The Magento_Staging {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} enables you to work with the future [campaigns](#campaign) in {{site.data.var.ee}}.

-With the Magento_Staging module you can:
+With the Magento_Staging模块 you can:

 - Manage future campaigns
     - Using the Staging Dashboard in Admin
     - Using APIs
 - Preview a future campaign in {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %}

-Moreover, the Magento_Staging module is a framework for other [staging](#staging) modules.
+Moreover, the Magento_Staging模块 is a framework for other [staging](#staging) modules.
 It declares basic scenarios over the content, while other staging modules perform them.
 (You can recognize a staging modules by name, each ends with "Staging" and starts with a name of a module, which it extends.
-For example, Magento_CatalogStaging module extends functionality of Magento_Catalog module.)
+For example, Magento_CatalogStaging模块 extends functionality of Magento_Catalog模块.)

 You can work with the following entities out of the box: